erizov/Professor/semester_6/lecture_31_mlops/data_drift/README.md

 ## Performance Considerations

-This algorithm is part of MLOps and requires careful consideration of resource constraints.
+This atechniqueis part of MLOps and requires careful consideration of resource constraints.

 ## Often Used Together With

-Data Drift is commonly used in combination with:
+Data Drift is used in combination with:

-- **Linear Regression**: Often combined for comprehensive solutions
+- **Linear Value estimation**: Often combined for comprehensive solutions
-- **Logistic Regression**: Often combined for comprehensive solutions
-- **Knn**: Often combined for comprehensive solutions
-- **Svm**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- Supervised vs unsupervised learning algorithms
+- Supervised vs unsupervised training algorithms
 - Parametric vs non-parametric models
-- Classification vs regression problems
+- Categorization vs value estimation problems

 ## Self-Assessment Questions